 Enjoy an Evening Food and Wine Walking Tour in Trendy Trastevere

 DAY 3: Transfer to Vieste with Visit to Hadrian’s Villa in Tivoli

-DAY 4: Cruise along the Coast of the Gargano and Cooking Class in Vieste
+DAY 4: Cruise along the Coast of the Gargano and Pasta-making Class

 This is the day of your boat cruise along the craggy Gargano Coast, the “spur” on the Italian boot.
 There are picture-perfect coves, hidden grottos, and unusual rock formations that make this coastline unforgettable.
 We’ll return to Vieste for a pasta-making demonstration and lunch, followed by plenty of time to wander through the town or simply luxuriate on the beach.

-DAY 5: Transfer to Matera with Visit to Alberobello
+DAY 5: Arrival in Matera with Visit to Alberobello

 With your guide, you'll head off the traveled road through Puglia into the Basilicata region, with a stop to learn about and sample some local wines, meats, and cheeses.
 In Alberobello, you will explore cone-shaped stone "trulli," centuries-old houses that are still inhabited.
 Then it's on to the town of Matera, perched upon a rocky outcropping which includes one of the world’s most unique neighborhoods — the Sassi — comprised of ancient stone and cave dwellings that look like, and actually have been, movie sets.

 Day 6: Introductory Walking Tour of Matera

 You will drive into the Campania region and tour an organic water buffalo farm that produces the prized local specialty, mozzarella di bufala, then enjoy a gourmet lunch including (you guessed it) fresh buffalo mozzarella.
 After lunch you’ll continue to Paestum, which includes an awe-inspiring lineup of ancient Greek temples — the best-preserved collection in Europe, and that includes Greece.
 From here you'll head to the dramatic Amalfi Coast and the city of Sorrento.

 Day 8: Let the Coast Awaken Your Spirit